greenyouse/browserific/browserific-app/README.md

 # Browserific-app template
 --------------------------
-A Leiningen template for ClojureScript browser extensions
+A Leiningen template for ClojureScript app developement.

 ## Status